-Gift FLP interests.
 Another way to potentially benefit from valuation discounts is to set up a family limited partnership.
-You fund the FLP and then gift limited partnership interests.
-Warning: The IRS scrutinizes FLPs, so be sure to properly set up and operate yours.
+You fund the FLP with assets such as public or private stock and real estate, and then gift limited partnership interests.
+Warning: The IRS may challenge valuation discounts; a professional, independent valuation is recommended.
+The IRS also scrutinizes FLPs, so be sure to properly set up and operate yours.

 Pay tuition and medical expenses.

 You may pay these expenses without the payment being treated as a taxable gift to the student or patient, as long as the payment is made directly to the provider.